 - is the Linux owner of the /etc/perforce/ directory, and can start and stop all services

 - can configure the /etc/perforce/p4dctl.conf file to allow one or more non-root users, such as the perforce user, to start and stop certain services

-p4dctl can only be obtained as part of the UNIX
+p4dctl can only be obtained as part of a Linux package installation.

 You use the